datalad/datalad/paper.md

 It is curated by the DataLad team, and provides, at the time of publication, streamlined access to over 250 TBs of data across a wide range of projects and archives in a fully modularized way.

 **Re-executable annotation of changes.**
-Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the principle of reusability of the FAIR principles [@FAIR2016].
+Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the reusability aspect of the FAIR principles [@FAIR2016].
-Git captures provenance with annotations of file changes, where changes are typically represented by a patch (an exact difference between two versions that could be applied to another version of the text file), and a Git commit message (a freeform, human-readable text description of the introduced changes).
+Git captures provenance with annotations of changes that are typically represented by a patch (an exact difference between two versions that could be applied to another version of the text file), and a commit message (a freeform, human-readable text description of the introduced changes).
-Unlike changes to text documents or source code, which are typically done "manually", data manipulations are most often performed by software.
+Unlike changes to text documents or source code that are often the result of a manual creative process, data manipulations are most often performed programmatically by software.
-DataLad exploits this fact and enables automated annotation of changes which result from running an external command.
+DataLad exploits this fact and performs automatic annotation of changes caused by the execution of an external command, with a generated commit message that also contains a structured record with comprehensive details on the command invocation.
-DataLad creates a commit message which does not only include a human-readable summary, but also a human- and machine-readable record of the command invocation which introduced the changes.
-This allows for the data change to be re-executed to either verify that results reproduce, or to apply such a change to a completely different state, irrespective of the quality of the human-made commit message.
+This allows for the recorded change to be re-executed, to, for example, verify if a result is computationally reproducible, or to apply an analog change to a different dataset state.

 <!--AW:removed the sentence below as YOH suggested
 Such annotation is not sufficient to introduce changes by following the description, if they cannot be completely represented by such a patch. -->